rockwood/fcpx-Marker-Converter/readme.md

 FCPX currently doesn't export markers to Compressor... super lame!
 This app converts markers from a .fcpxml file to a .txt file that can be imported into compressor.

+## Known issues

+In order for this to work, you need need to have your entire project in a single compound clip. ie:  Select All => "New Compound Clip".

+Create your makers on the global compound clip.

+I'm currently working to fix this issue.

 ## Usage

 ### Export project xml file